 - Arrange for collection or drop-off of recyclables.

 - Design your collection system – label bins & set up collection sites.

 Mandatory Commercial Organics Recycling

 This page explains in detail the new law requiring California commercial business to recycle organic material, like yard waste, food waste and food soiled paper.
-It is mandatory for commercial businesses to recycle.
+The organics law requires certain businesses and multifamily complexes to arrange for organic waste recycling services.
 Visit the page below for further details:

 Post-consumer recycled are products made from materials collected from curbside and drop-off recycling programs.
 Products include office supplies, packaging, building materials and clothing.